DigitalWarzone/zGUI/README.md

 Download and install the zGUI.mpackage via Mudlets package manager.

+Type: zhelp
+At any time to open the help/settings window

 - 1st: type: look
 - 2nd: choose download map
 - 3rd: quit and reconnect to update